My-solved-test-tasks-bkhorvat/LeetCodeTasks/README.md

 # LeetCodeTasks
 On this repository Iam save problems solving from LeetCode.
-Filename it's a title the task.
-Coments in code its description the task.